CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 #### Request header

 The header must contain your bearer token.
 You may receive a 401 response if your credentials are invalid or expired.
+“Bearer” must be included in the header with a capital B and followed by a space.

 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}